brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ```
 :::

-Now, the big advantage of fragments is that it's just C++ code in the middle there (maybe it feels a bit messy in this example but it will more shortly).
+Now, the big advantage of fragments is that it's just C++ code in the middle there (maybe it feels a bit messy in this particular example, but it will be more clear in other examples).
 The leading `->` is the injection operator.

 One big problem that fragments need to solve is how to get context information into them.
-For instance, how do get the type `types[i]` and how do we produce the names `_0`, `_1`, ..., for all of these members?
+For instance, how do we get the type `types[i]` and how do we produce the names `_0`, `_1`, ..., for all of these members?
 We need a way to capture context, and it needs to be interpolated differently.

 In the above example, the design uses the operator `unqualid` (to create an unqualified id) concatenating the string literal `"_"` with the interpolated value `%{i}` (a later revision used `|# #|` instead).
 We need distinct operators to differentiate between the case where we want to use a string as an identifier and as an actual string.